Tin Pan Alley Cats: Plot

-The cartoon opens with a cat who resembles a Fats Waller caricature going out for a night on the town.
-He is about to go into a club when a street preacher warns him that he will be tempted with "wine, women and song" if he goes in.
+The cartoon opens with a cat who resembles Fats Waller crosses a storefront with two doors, one entering the Kit Kat Klub and the other the Uncle Tomcat Mission.
+A missionary warns the cat of "wine, women and song" if he goes in the club.
 This, however, only excites the cat ("Wine women an' song?
 What's de motor wid dat?") who immediately runs in.
-At first, he enjoys the club, but he becomes so immersed in the music that he is carried "out-of-this-world" to a manic fantasy realm filled with surreal imagery (including caricatures of Adolf Hitler, Hideki Tojo and Joseph Stalin).
-This world frightens him so much that, when he wakes up, he gives up his partying ways and joins the Salvation Army-style religious music group singing outside, much to their surprise.
+At first, he enjoys the club, but he becomes so immersed in the music that he is carried "out-of-this-world" to Wackyland, where giant caricatures of Adolf Hitler, Hideki Tojo and Joseph Stalin frighten him so much that, when he wakes up, he gives up his partying ways and joins the mission band to their surprise.

 Production

 In part because of budget limitations and wartime shortages, several sequences borrow animation and audio recordings from earlier Schlesinger cartoons.
 From Friz Freleng's "products come to life" Merrie Melodies short, September In The Rain (1937), the recorded performance of "Nagasaki" is re-used completely intact, and the "Fats Waller" cat, "Louis Armstrong" trumpeter, jitterbugging woman and the trio of singing bartenders are re-purposed for this cartoon.
-Gags from the "out-of-this-world" sequence feature color-redrawn versions of characters and visuals (along with re-recorded audio segments) from Clampett's Porky in Wackyland.
+Gags from the "out-of-this-world" sequence feature color-redrawn versions of characters and visuals (along with re-recorded audio segments) from Clampett's 1938 Porky in Wackyland.

-Segments specifically created for the nightmare sequence (such as the "Rubber (musical) Band" made up of rubber bands) would resurface in Friz Freleng's 1949 color remake of Porky In Wackyland, Dough for the Do-Do.
+Segments specifically created for the nightmare sequence (such as the "Rubber (musical) Band" made up of rubber bands) would resurface in Friz Freleng's 1949 color remake of Porky in Wackyland, Dough for the Do-Do.